dmitriz/complex-analysis-courses/README.md

 # Complex Analysis courses - Discussion and Files

 ## Goals
-- Provide one place for easy and quick communication
+- One place for easy and quick communication and corrections
-- Quickly get answers for your quesitons
+- Quickly get answers for your quesitons or answer questions by others
-- Improve quality and accuracy of the course content
+- Improve quality and accuracy of the course content by contributing corrections and updates